cozenom/Dota-Win-Chance-Prediction/README.md

   4. Analysis - Analyzed the data using Logistic Regression (chosen because of the speed and limited ability due to limited memory of the machine)

 Result: Reached 56% accuracy score and AUROC score

+Note: Data files are pretty big and unable to be uploaded here, send me a message to request them